 I also recommend switching hotels today so you can get a taste of the Condado neighborhood.
 Grab an Uber or taxi this morning and move your things over to your new hotel (I recommend the Condado Ocean Club); if you can't check into your room yet, leave your luggage while you head out to explore Santurce.

 Start off your day in Santurce with a visit to the Museo de Arte de Puerto Rico.
 This art museum showcases and celebrates Puerto Rican and Caribbean art spanning from the 17th century to the present, and is a must-visit for art lovers.

-I'm not actually a huge fan of art museums, but the variety of styles represented in this museum held my interest for a couple of hours.
+I'm not actually a huge fan of art museums, but the variety of styles represented in this museum (plus seeing so much work by Puerto Rican artists!) held my interest for a couple of hours.
 We made our way through all the galleries, and also took a walk through the museum's outdoor sculpture garden.

 From the art museum, you can easily walk to other parts of Santurce, keeping your eye out for the colorful street art that the neighborhood is known for.